Using the library as a new student

-The libraries have study places in different types of environments.
-There are open environments for group work, bookable group study rooms and study places with computers.
-At several of our libraries there are also quiet reading rooms and individual study places.
+The libraries have study spaces in different types of environments.
+There are open environments for group work, bookable group study rooms and study spaces with computers.
+At several of our libraries there are also quiet reading rooms and individual study spaces.

 Open lunch lectures about study strategies

 Every semester we give short lunch lectures where we offer tips on information searching, academic writing and other things you may benefit from in your studies.
 A few of them are in English.

 If you have a reading impairment

 Students who have a reading impairment are entitled to adapted course literature and longer loan periods for textbooks.

 At each start of the semester, the University Library invites you to drop-ins, where we talk about talking books, apps, software and reading studios that are equipped with useful programs.

 You are welcome to ask questions in our information desk in Zoom.

 You can also contact us via our chat.
 An icon is visible at the edge of your screen when the chat is available.